Trying to Lose Weight?

 How do Fat Burners Work?

 Depending on the manufacturer, fat burners can contain a range of ingredients that are claimed to help burn fat.
 Some fat burners focus on one ingredient while others advertise a combination.
 The ingredients present are meant to energize you for exercise, help your body shed fat during exercise and suppress appetite.
 Let’s examine some of the common ingredients present in fat burners.

 Do Caffeine Fat Burners Work?

 The very same chemical we find in our coffee and energy drinks!
-Caffeine increases epinephrine in the blood (also know as adrenaline).
+Caffeine increases epinephrine in the blood (also known as adrenaline).
 This hormone causes your body to start breaking down fat.
 This releases fatty acids into your bloodstream.
 In addition to breaking down fat, caffeine can speed up your resting metabolic rate.
-It also suppress appetite.
+It also suppresses appetite.

 Caffeine is a well-researched chemical, but that doesn’t mean you shouldn’t watch your intake.
 If you’re taking caffeine-based fat burners you may want to drink less caffeinated drinks.
 The side effects of too much caffeine intake may include difficulty sleeping, increased heart rate, headaches and agitation.

 L-Carnitine occurs naturally in the body.
 It’s a key part of the fat burning process, in which our mitochondria use our fat to generate energy.
 It can also be obtained from some dietary sources, like red meats and fish.
 So, what happens when you take it in supplement form?

 The results are mixed.
 L-Carnitine didn’t promote weight loss in moderately obese women.
 In another study focusing on L-Carnitine’s effect on weight loss in adults, subjects who were supplemented with L-Carnitine lost significant weight.
 However, it had diminishing returns.